Jacob Dunne, strategist, educator, and presenter

 Paula Goodband, University of Nottingham

-Carley Owen, University of Arts London
+Carley Owen, Student Experience Manager, University of the Arts London

-Helen Rylands, Loughborough University
+Helen Rylands, Head of Student Life, Loughborough University